TheWorkflowAcademy/Zoho-CRM-bulk-APIs-for-Mass-Update/README.md

 ### 13. GET FILE ID FROM THE UPLOAD & RUN THE BULK WRITE
 - Finally, get the file ID from the upload API call and run the bulk write API to mass update the records
+- Note: the fieldMappings parameter is optional.
+If the column names in your csv are already the API names of your fields, you can skip this part.

 ```javascript
 	// 13.
 GET FILE ID FROM THE UPLOAD & RUN THE BULK WRITE